Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Introduction

-In this work, we apply our Bayesian model to multiple MUSE surveys, including the two deepest fields currently available: the MUSE Ultra Deep Field (MUDF; \citealt{Lusso2019, Fossati2019}) and the MUSE eXtremely Deep Field (MXDF; \citealt{Bacon2021, Bacon2023}).
-In addition, we consider the MUSE Analysis of Gas around Galaxies \citep[MAGG;][]{Lofthouse2020, Fossati2021} and the MUSE-Wide \citep[MW;][]{Herenz2019} surveys.
-From these datasets, we draw a combined sample of 1176 LAEs, to constrain the parameters of the Ly$\alpha$ luminosity function over a wide luminosity range ($\approx 2.8$ dex) at $3 < z < 5$.
+In this work we applied our Bayesian model to multiple MUSE surveys, including the two deepest fields currently available: the MUSE Ultra Deep Field (MUDF; \citealt{Lusso2019, Fossati2019}) and the MUSE eXtremely Deep Field (MXDF; \citealt{Bacon2021, Bacon2023}).
+In addition, we considered the MUSE Analysis of Gas around Galaxies \citep[MAGG;][]{Lofthouse2020, Fossati2021} and the MUSE-Wide \citep[MW;][]{Herenz2019} surveys.
+From these datasets, we drew a combined sample of 1176 LAEs to constrain the parameters of the Ly$\alpha$ LF over a wide luminosity range ($\approx 2.8$ dex) at $3 < z < 5$.

 The structure of this paper is as follows.
 Section~\ref{sect:bayes-model} introduces our hierarchical Bayesian model with the treatment of multiple surveys.
 Readers interested only in the general formalism will find all relevant information in this section.
-To validate the method, we turn to the explicit example of estimating the Ly$\alpha$ LF of LAEs.
-For this, in Section~\ref{sect:data-red}, we describe the MUSE datasets and the construction of the observed LAE catalogs, and in Section~\ref{sect:mock-model}, we use mock catalogs that simulate real observational conditions to validate the method.
-Finally, in Section~\ref{sect:data-model}, we apply our framework to the real combined MUSE datasets, and we compare our results with the literature.
-We summarize our conclusions in Section \ref{sect:conclusions}.
+To validate the method, we used the explicit example of estimating the Ly$\alpha$ LF of LAEs.
+In Sect.~\ref{sect:data-red} we describe the MUSE datasets and the construction of the observed LAE catalogues, and in Sect.~\ref{sect:mock-model} we use mock catalogues that simulate real observational conditions to validate the method.
+Finally, in Sect.~\ref{sect:data-model} we apply our framework to the real combined MUSE datasets, and we compare our results with the literature.
+We summarize our conclusions in Sect. \ref{sect:conclusions}.